laszukdawid/PyEMD/README.md

 > \$ pip install EMD-signal

-In this way you install the old version of PyEMD hosted on PyPi
+In this way you install the latest stable release of PyEMD hosted on PyPi

 ### From source

 In case, if you only want to *use* EMD and its variations, the best way to install PyEMD is through `pip`.
-However, if you want to modify the code, anyhow you might want to download the code and build package yourself.
+However, if you want the latest version of PyEMD, anyhow you might want to download the code and build package yourself.
 The source is publicaly available and hosted on [GitHub](https://github.com/laszukdawid/PyEMD).
 To download the code you can either go to the source code page and click `Code -> Download ZIP`, or use **git** command line